History of the petroleum industry in Canada (oil sands and heavy oil): A Matter of Gravity

-First explorers
+Westward expansion and first colonialist accounts of the oil sands

 The first recorded mention of Canada's bitumen deposits goes back to June 12, 1719.
-According to an entry in the York Factory journal, on that day Cree Indian Wa-Pa-Sun brought a sample of oil sand to Henry Kelsey of the Hudson's Bay Company.
+According to an entry in the York Factory journal, on that day a Cree man, Wa-Pa-Sun, brought a sample of oil sand to Henry Kelsey of the Hudson's Bay Company.
 When fur trader Peter Pond travelled down the Clearwater River to Athabasca in 1778, he saw the deposits and wrote of "springs of bitumen that flow along the ground."
-A decade later, Alexander Mackenzie saw Chipewyan Indians using oil from the oil sands to caulk their canoes.
+A decade later, Alexander Mackenzie saw Chipewyan communities using oil from the oil sands to caulk their canoes.
 Despite the fascination of the early explorers, however, the existence of the sands did not excite commercial interests for more than a century.

 In 1875, John Macoun of the Geological Survey also noted the presence of the oil sands.
-Later reports by Dr. Robert Bell and later by D.G.
+Later reports by Robert Bell and later by D.G.
 McConnell, also of the Geological Survey, led to drilling some test holes.
 In 1893, Parliament voted $7,000 for drilling.
 This first commercial effort to exploit the oil sands probably hoped to find free oil at the base of the sands, as drillers had in the gum beds of southern Ontario a few decades earlier.
 Although the Survey's three wells failed to find oil, the second was noteworthy for quite another reason.